Anjali Sivaraman

-Anjali Sivaraman (born 17 October 1994) is an Indian actress and singer known for starring in the Netflix film Cobalt Blue (2022) and series Class (2023).
+Anjali Sivaraman is an Indian actress and singer known for starring in the Netflix film Cobalt Blue (2022), Bad Girl (2025) and series Class (2023).

 Early life and career

 Anjali Sivaraman was born to Chitra Iyer, an Indian playback singer who worked primarily in Malayalam films, and Vinod Sivaraman, who worked in the Indian Air Force.
 She moved around a lot as a child due to her father's job, English was the language she spoke growing up.
 Although she doesn't speak Tamil, she understands the language.

 After getting her start in television commercials, Sivaraman gained recognition through modeling for designers like Tarun Tahiliani and Sabyasachi and playing the lead role in Netflix's Class, an adaptation of the Spanish series Elite.

+In 2026, she will play Amrita Sher-Gil in the biopic Amri.